Ghana Holds Memorial Night For Helicopter Crash Victims

 Thousands of Ghanaian citizens, government officials, members of parliament, and officials from various political parties, including former President John Agyekum Kufuor and former Vice President Mahamudu Bawumia, participated in the event held on the forecourts of Parliament House in Accra, the country's capital.

-Tributes were read by the institutions and families of the eight lost souls amid the sound of traditional dirges played on flutes with candlelight, dotting the dark evening, well set to depict the mood of gloom across the nation due to the unfortunate incident, Xinhua news agency reported.
+Tributes were read by the institutions and families of the eight lost souls amid the sound of traditional dirges played on flutes with candlelight, dotting the dark evening, well set to depict the mood of gloom across the nation due to the unfortunate incident.

 In his tribute, Ghanaian President John Dramani Mahama described the incident as a painful loss to the country, the families, and loved ones of the deceased.